Ta-noshii/discordia-voice/README.md

 ## Introduction:
-This is a [Discordia](https://github.com/SinisterRectus/Discordia) discord bot extension to help with voice receiving and handling.
+This is a [Discordia](https://github.com/SinisterRectus/Discordia) discord bot extension that introduces *Voice Receiving* and extended functionality for *Voice Calls*.
-The requirements are to be using [luvit](https://github.com/luvit/luvit) and [Discordia](https://github.com/SinisterRectus/Discordia).
+The requirements to use this extension are [luvit](https://github.com/luvit/luvit) and [Discordia](https://github.com/SinisterRectus/Discordia).

 ## Installation:
 1. Make sure you are in the root directory of your discordia bot using `cd`.